 Begun in 1916 and completed the following year by Snyder Brothers of Portage la Prairie, it became the centre of the town’s social activities.
 The building closed after new court facilities opened in 1982.
 With strong local support, the municipal government acquired the building from the provincial government and made it the home of the Sam Waller Museum.
 The building is now a provincially-designated historic site.
-A plaque in front of the museum was erected in 1991 by the Manitoba Heritage Council.
 The building is northern Manitoba’s oldest standing brick building.
+A commemorative plaque in front of the museum was erected in 1991 by the Manitoba Heritage Council, along with a plaque for the East and West Mossy Portages.

 The former The Pas Court House, now home of the Sam Waller Museum (July 2013)

 Floor plans of The Pas Court House showing the second floor at top and the main floor at bottom (circa 1930)

 Historic Sites of Manitoba: Beautiful Plains County Court House (282 Hamilton Street, Neepawa)